"A woman's rite of passage into motherhood needs to be honoured - her being, body, soul, energy.

 The female body goes through tremendous changes during pregnancy into birth and beyond.
 There is an essence of vulnerability and openness at each stage - during pregnancy, the body opens and grows life, and during birth it opens up as the gateway for life.

 An ancient ritual with roots from South America (also known as la cerrada del postparto), “closing the bones” is a ceremony to mark the significant closure of the birthing body, most importantly, to celebrate and honour the Mother.

-At Blooming Births, we combine womb massage with hot stone, rebozo massage, vaginal steaming (optional) with a healing meditation and tea ceremony, this ritual can help a woman heal on an emotional, mental, physical and spiritual level.
+At Blooming Births, we combine womb massage with a rebozo massage with a healing meditation, other additions include vaginal steaming, sound healing and a tea ceremony, this ritual can help a woman heal on an emotional, mental, physical and spiritual level.

 What to expect?